Stained Glass

 Joseph Cavalieri

 In this workshop you will be using premixed enamels to paint, airbrush, pen and silk-screen designs and images onto stained glass, then kiln firing the pieces.
 No need to be an expert painter, we will be tracing the images in class.
 You will learn and practice these techniques to make a 16 x 16 cm panel.
 The final day we will copper foil and solder the glass pieces together to make a finished stained-glass panel.
-Joseph will provide silk-screens for students to use and advice on framing, lighting, art marketing and residency tips.
+Joseph will provide silk-screens for students to use and advice on framing, lighting, art marketing and residency lectures.

-All Materials required will be supplied.
+• All Materials required will be supplied.

-Class Fee includes lunch each day.
+• Class Fee includes lunch each day.

 About the Artist